zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

         name: ${apiml.service.id}           # Same name as for `apiml.service.serviceId`

 apiml:
-    enabled: true                           # Decision if the service should automatically register with API ML discovery service
+    enabled: true
-    enableUrlEncodedCharacters: true        # Decision if the service requests the API ML GW to receive encoded characters in the URL
+    enableUrlEncodedCharacters: true
     service:                                # The root of API ML onboarding configuration

-        serviceId: ${apiml.service.id}      # The symbolic name of the service.
-Must be the same as `spring.application.name`
+        serviceId: ${apiml.service.id}
         title: ${service.title}
-        description: ${service.description} # API service description
+        description: ${service.description}

         scheme: https
-        ### hostname:                                # Hostname must be defined by -Dapiml.service.hostname on MF
+        ### hostname:                                # Hostname must be defined by -Dapiml.service.hostname on MF or external application.yml property for development
-        ### port:                                    # Port must be defined by -Dapiml.service.port on MF:
+        ### port:                                    # Port must be defined by -Dapiml.service.port on MF or external application.yml property for development
-        serviceIpAddress: ${apiml.service.ipAddress} # serviceIpAddress must be provided by -Dapiml.service.ipAddress on MF
+        serviceIpAddress: ${apiml.service.ipAddress} # serviceIpAddress must be provided by -Dapiml.service.ipAddress on MF or external application.yml property for development

         baseUrl: ${apiml.service.scheme}://${apiml.service.hostname}:${apiml.service.port}
         contextPath: /${apiml.service.id}            # By default the contextPath is set to be the same as apiml.service.serviceId